coffee2023/susana-espino-luna/README.md

-# susana-espino-luna
+# Susana-Espino-Luna

-portfolio project for Intro to Programming course with Code the Dream
+# Code the Dream

-Susana Espino-Garcia
+In this project I have created a personal portfolio where I use my new skills in JavaScript, HTML, and CSS.

 Link to my Open API project:
 [My Open API Project](https://github.com/coffee2023/CTD-Open-API-Project-Luna)